Food CGMP Modernization — A Focus on Food Safety

-The working group envisions that the agency would develop detailed criteria for investigators to use in evaluating these records. back to the top
+The working group envisions that the agency would develop detailed criteria for investigators to use in evaluating these records.

 Several commenters wrote that the temperature requirements in 21 CFR 110.80(b)(3)(i) and 21 CFR 110.80(b)(3)(iii) should either be deleted or made consistent with Food Code 2001.
 The working group agrees that specific temperature requirements in this regulation may be problematic, given that pathogens such as Listeria monocytogenes are capable of growth at temperatures well below those specified for refrigerated foods.
 The working group appreciates that the interaction of time and temperature is a critical factor for limiting the growth of pathogens.
 One commenter recommended removing specific temperature requirements from 21 CFR 110.80(b)(3) and instead issuing guidance for temperature control.
-The working group recommends that the agency request further comments and suggestions on the use of time-temperature relationships, perhaps in the form of microbial growth models, and how these can be incorporated into regulations or guidance to ensure proper refrigerated storage or hot holding. back to the top
+The working group recommends that the agency request further comments and suggestions on the use of time-temperature relationships, perhaps in the form of microbial growth models, and how these can be incorporated into regulations or guidance to ensure proper refrigerated storage or hot holding.